top of page

 The H.E.
 Bailey Turnpike and H.E.
-Bailey Spur converted to PlatePay between Oklahoma City and Lawton on June 21.
+Bailey Spur converted to PlatePay between Oklahoma City and Lawton on June 21, 2022.
 The H.E.
-Bailey ramps between Oklahoma City and Lawton converted to PlatePay in early July.
+Bailey ramps between Oklahoma City and Lawton converted to PlatePay in early July 2022.
 The H.E.
-Bailey toll plaza at Walters between Lawton and the Texas state line converted to PlatePay in late July.
-In August, the Chickasaw Turnpike converted to Platepay and the Cimarron Turnpike began transitioning to Platepay.
+Bailey toll plaza at Walters between Lawton and the Texas state line converted to PlatePay in late July 2022.
+In August 2022, the Chickasaw Turnpike converted to Platepay, and soon after, the Cimarron Turnpike converted to Platepay cashless tolling.

 The next turnpikes to convert to PlatePay (order subject to change) are the Creek, Cherokee, Muskogee, Indian Nation, Will Rogers and Turner turnpikes.